Mark-AImagineers/anvil/README.md

 - Each tool defines its own metadata and handler function.
 - The system is intentionally minimal and will continue to evolve.
 - Designed for **local and internal** use — not intended for public deployment.
-- **SSH access configured** to AIMPH homelab for remote infrastructure management.
+- **SSH access configured** to Homelab homelab for remote infrastructure management.

 ---